carmendrl/HelpMe/LAB_SESSIONS.md

 |-------|-------------|
 | `description` | Optional.
 The description of the lab session.
 Will be empty otherwise |
 | `token` | Optional.
 The unique token of the session.
 If not specified, it will be randomly generated. |
+| `course_id` | Required.
+The unique identifier for the course a lab session is to be associated with.

 Returns a json representation of a lab session as specified at the top of this file.